dfactoryplugins/image-watermark/readme.txt

 == Upgrade Notice ==

-= 1.8.0 =
+= 1.9.0 =
-New: WebP image files support
+Fix watermarked image not refreshing in attachment edit screen after watermark is applied or removed